 Social Media is the new word of mouth.
-The power of social networking is such that the number of worldwide users is expected to reach 3.02 billion monthly active social media users by 2021, which is around a third of world’s entire population.
-Through these channels your small business can reach a broader audience, gain valuable insights and show the human side to your brand.
+The power of social networking is such that the number of worldwide users is expected to reach 3.02 billion monthly active social media users by 2021, which is around a third of the world’s entire population.
+Through these channels, your small business can reach a broader audience, gain valuable insights and show the human side to your brand.

 As social media platforms like Facebook, Twitter, Instagram and LinkedIn have become mainstream, businesses have capitalised on the opportunity they provide to build awareness and drive sales.
 Social media can be an amazing mouthpiece for your brand and should now be an integral tool of your marketing strategy.

-In this guide we’ll look at the main platforms, why your small business should be on them and what to do on each.
+In this guide, we’ll look at the main platforms, why your small business should be on them and what to do on each.

 Let’s start with some of the reasons why:

-- Interactivity – On social media you can build community in a way that TV, radio or newspapers can’t.
+- Interactivity – On social media, you can build community in a way that TV, radio or newspapers can’t.
 If you share an article you have written on Facebook, for instance, your reader can comment, share and react.
 The short messaging app Twitter allows users to respond in real time to tweets made by other users like a conversation and photo sharing site, Instagram allows viewers to post comments.

 - Improved Search Engine Rankings – Engaging posts can help drive more traffic to your website, increase your backlinks and build your authority ranking.
 If you publish content that gives people what they are looking for, they are more likely to link to you.
 Search engines view these links like a ‘positive vote’ in your favour.

 - Help build your brand – Social Media can help to build your brand identity.
 You can also show more of your personality here or a ‘behind the scenes’ video of your business which deepens your relationship with your audience.